zynis/fr-bonus/README.md

 `userStorage` is address and should be: `0x94B2F026A75BE2556C78A6D1f573bD79Fdfb1962`.

-It's all, then you can use your bonus to increase allocation of tokens for participant.
+That's all.
+Now you can use your bonus to increase allocation of tokens for ICO participants based on how how much WINGS FR they have achieved.

 For more details look at our [example contracts](/contracts).